-As a publicly funded hospital, the role of Southlake Regional Health Centre is to provide the highest level of care to patients during severe or acute episodes of sickness, disease, or injury.
-Once a patient moves past the acute phase of his/her illness, they are ready to be discharged home with or without assistance or to a bed in a healthcare facility that offers non-acute care (e.g. discharged home with scheduled visits from a healthcare provider, discharged to a rehabilitation hospital or long-term care facility, etc.)
+As a publicly-funded hospital, the role of Southlake Regional Health Centre is to provide the highest level of care to patients during severe or acute episodes of sickness, disease, or injury.
+Once a patient moves past the acute phase of his/her illness, they are ready to be discharged to go home with or without assistance or to a bed in a healthcare facility which offers non-acute care (e.g. discharged to go home with scheduled visits from a healthcare provider, discharged to a rehabilitation hospital or long-term care facility, etc.)

 Responsibility of Patient and Family

 To ensure the discharge process proceeds as smoothly as possible, it would be appreciated if you and/or your family would:

 - Provide necessary clothing to be worn at time of discharge.

 - Pack, remove, and transport all personal belongings.

 - Fill prescriptions for medications prior to, or immediately following, discharge.
 For your convenience, Centric Health Pharmacy is located in the lobby of the East Building and on Level 1 of the Medical Arts Building.

 - Be available during the day (morning preferred) to take the patient home.

 - Make arrangements for the necessary equipment or modifications to be delivered/completed at home, as instructed by the healthcare team.

 - Be available to receive necessary instructions for you or your family member's care prior to discharge.